estephe-arnaud/cognitive-swarm-agents/README.md

 ### 4. Running the API (Optional)

-If you want to expose the Cognitive Swarm via a FastAPI:
+If you want to expose the MAKERS via a FastAPI:
 ```bash
 uvicorn src.api.main:app --reload --host 0.0.0.0 --port 8000
 ```

-You can then send POST requests to `http://localhost:8000/invoke_swarm`.
+You can then send POST requests to `http://localhost:8000/invoke_makers`.

 ## 📓 Notebooks Overview